 Bake your strawberry rhubarb apple pie in a preheated 350° F oven for 35 to 40 minutes, or until filling is bubbly and the crust is golden.
 As with any pie, check it midway through the baking process, and cover edges with aluminum foil if they are browning too quickly.

 If you’re like me and have been impatiently dreaming of summer berries, you’ll serve up a slice of pie warm from the oven–to heck with runny filling!
 I’m not gonna lie–I may have groaned a bit at my first bite of summer pie.
 The burst of sweet strawberries mixes so well with the tang of rhubarb–all of which is hitching a ride on the sweet texture of the apple–it’s absolutely divine!
 Totally worth the runny filling.

 But Responsible Me should tell you that for best results, allow the pie to cool completely and then refrigerate overnight to allow for optimal thickening of the juices.

-1 Recipe No Excuses Pie Dough (recipe follows)
+- 1 recipe for No Excuses Pie Dough

 - Prepare No Excuses Pie Dough according to directions and chill in the refrigerator.